Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 * `sjdbGTFfile` : A mirNA subset gtf annotation file that STAR will use to guide mappings

+An example input json file that contains example parameters for the miRNA workflow can be found [here](https://github.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/blob/master/jobs/test-single-mirna/job.json)

 ### Optional Job inputs

 You can optionally supply an input parameter that specifies the strandedness parameter of the library that will be used by Picard Tools.
 To do so, add the `strand_specificity` argument to your job.json file.
 The three valid string options for this parameter are: